haziqj/mmn/README.md

 Where relevant, these will be linked to the issues section.

 1. Automatic data retrieval and pre-processing.
+See \#2.
 2. Decide on methodology(ies).
 If using supervised learning, need subject matter experts to help rank texts.
 3. Compile a list of relevant Malay stop words.
+See \#1.

 Example using data from one session meeting
 -------------------------------------------